 One, that means I like to look at my past results – what has worked and what has not worked – before I make decisions about how to act in the present or future.
 (BTW, this is something I can teach you in depth in Next Level Numbers!).

 Two, I like to keep the big picture of biz profitability in mind when making any decisions on how to spend my time.
-So let’s take a look at this simple (or not so simple) flow chart.

-Wanna learn more about working smarter,
+Wanna learn more about working smarter, not harder?

 So which ideas do you tackle NOW?
 This is where the decision-making framework comes into play.